 Assistant Professor of Electrical and Computer Engineering

-Assistant Professor of Computational Neuroscience, Baylor College of Medicine
+Assistant Professor of Neuroscience, Baylor College of Medicine

 Dr. Pitkow's primary focus is on developing theories of the computational functions of neural networks, especially how they compute properties of the world using ambiguous sensory evidence.
 A few related topics include: distributed neural representations, algorithms for statistical inference, models of the natural environment, and computation by nonlinear recurrent networks.
 Successful applicants are welcome to pursue research in collaboration with experimentalists and/or in pure theory.